h1ddenpr0cess20/tyumi/README.md

    - Enter your API keys for desired services
    - Keys are stored securely in your browser's local storage

+> **Ollama users:** To use tool-calling features with Ollama, you must select a model that supports tools.
+We recommend using the Qwen3 model.
+Look for models with the `tools` label on the [Ollama model search page](https://ollama.com/search?c=tools).

 ### Using HTTPS (Recommended)

-For full functionality (including TTS and location services), you should serve Tyumi over HTTPS.
+For full functionality, you should serve Tyumi over HTTPS.
 Here’s how to set up a local HTTPS server with a self-signed certificate:

 ### 1. Generate a Self-Signed SSL Certificate